Installed and generating energy in Connecticut, and at many locations in the UK and Europe.

-We are faced with finding new ways to deliver renewable energy on the one hand, and protecting the environment on the other.
-The equation is complex whatever the technology and energy source and NEHC believes that small-scale hydropower is a complement to either solar or wind—and far more productive based on capacity factors, especially in the Northeast.
-Taking into account dry summer periods and frozen winter periods, NEHC can produce power at a 55% capacity factor or better which is several times that of wind and solar.
+The world is faced with finding new ways to deliver renewable energy on the one hand, and protecting the environment on the other.
+The equation is complex whatever the technology and energy source, and NEHC believes that small-scale hydropower is a complement to either solar or wind—and far more productive based on capacity utilization factors, especially in the Northeast.
+Accounting for dry summers and frozen winter periods, NEHC can produce power at about 50%-80% capacity factors in rivers and canals—several times the capacity of wind and solar.
 The fuel—water—is plentiful and screw turbines as we use them in run-of-river circumstances do not deplete water or change the flow dynamics.
 The overall river flows remain unchanged.

 The inherent qualities of Archimedes-based screw generators enable us to pursue the development of renewable, clean electric power.
 They turn slowly, about 30 turns per minute.
 If fish enter the top of the machine, they simply ride down the screw in a large tub of water and swim out at the bottom, largely undisturbed.
 Turbulence at the outflow of the screw generator is minimal due to the fact that the water is not accelerated or diverted in these run-of–river generating sites.